This Article Is About The Reasons For Home Loan Denial By Mortgage Underwriters

 - This higher credit score requirement to qualify for FHA Loans is called Overlays on behalf of the individual lender

-- A loan officer not knowing their lender overlay fully can be disaster waiting to happen
+A loan officer not knowing their lender overlay fully can be a disaster waiting to happen.

 Typical Mortgage Overlays By Lenders